m1guelpf/swift-pipeline/README.md

 ## Usage

 To get started, create a new pipeline with the `send` method, passing the input you want to pipe through the pipeline.
-Then, use the `through` method to add a series of `Pipe`s (either classes implenting the `Pipe` protocol, or closures) to the pipeline.
+Then, use the `through` method to add a series of pipes (either classes implenting the `Pipe` protocol, or closures) to the pipeline.
 Finally, call the `then` method to transform and get the final output.

 You can also append `Pipe`s to an existing pipeline using the `pipe` method, or use `thenReturn` to get the final output without transforming it.